Test-time Recalibration of Conformal Predictors Under Distribution Shift Based on Unlabeled Examples: Theoretical results

 \begin{theorem}[Informal] Consider the logistic regression classifier for the binary classification problem described above with $\winv > 0, \wsp \neq 0$, let $n$ be the number of samples for the source and target datasets and $\alpha \in (0,\epsilon)$ be a user-defined value, where $\epsilon$ is the error rate of the classifier on the source.
 The coverage achieved on the target by recalibrating TPS on the source with the QTC estimate obtained in~\eqref{eq:qtc_target_prediction} by finding the QTC threshold on the target as in~\eqref{eq:qtc_threshold} converges to $1-\alpha$ as $n \rightarrow \infty$ with high probability. \end{theorem}

-First, we comment on the assumption on $\alpha$.
-A value of $\alpha$ that is larger than the error rate of the classifier would not make sense as it would result in empty confidence sets for a portion of the examples in the dataset.
-This is because returning a confidence set consisting of the top prediction alone always achieves a coverage of $1 - \epsilon$ by definition.
+Regarding the assumption on $\alpha$: A value of $\alpha$ that is larger than the error rate of the classifier does make sense as it would result in empty confidence sets for a portion of the examples in the dataset.

 In order to understand the intuition behind Theorem~\ref{thm:qtc-toy-model-informal}, we first explain how the coverage is off under a distribution shift in this model.
 Consider a classifier that depends positively on the spurious feature (i.e., $\wsp > 0$).
 When the spurious correlation is decreased from the source distribution to the target, the error rate of the classifier increases.
 TPS calibrated on the source samples finds a threshold $\tau$ such that the prediction sets yield $1-\alpha$ coverage on the source dataset as $n \rightarrow \infty$.
 In other words, the fraction of misclassified points for which the model confidence is larger than the threshold $\tau$ is equal to $\alpha$ on the source.
 As the spurious correlation decreases and the error rate increases from source to target, the fraction of misclassified points for which the model confidence is larger than the threshold $\tau$ surpasses $\alpha$, leading to a gap in targeted and actual coverage.